 Anger and Codependency

 In many ways, the anger of the codependent may look a lot like the anger exhibited by the addict.
-It often serves the purpose of denial, and may be used to inflict harm upon others for the purposes of revenge.
-It is also often based out of fear, such as the fear of abandonment or the fear that they will not be able to help the one they love overcome their addiction.
+It often serves the purpose of denial and may be used to inflict harm upon others for the purposes of revenge.
+It is also often based on fear, such as the fear of abandonment or the fear that they will not be able to help the one they love overcome their addiction.
 This anger is often repressed, which can be incredibly unhealthy for everyone involved.
-Al-Anon runs a blog in which they actually discuss these issues at length, claiming that one of the most common causes for anger in codependency is the feeling of being unappreciated.
-This stands to reason, given the immense amount of sacrifice made by most codependents who act as caretakers (and sometimes enablers) to the addicts in their lives.

 There is a Healthy Exchange pamphlet on codependency that defines a dysfunctional family as “one in which the family members suffer from fear, anger, pain, or shame that is ignored or denied.”
 But ignoring or denying anger does not change the fact that it exists.
 Expressing anger too frequently can reap devastating effects, but so can refusing to express it at all.
 Unfortunately, those who live in codependency often find themselves between a rock and a hard place.
 They are angry at their situation, yet fear that expressing their anger will only serve to make things worse.
 As this anger is bottled up, the situation will eventually reach a tipping point.